 With the help of our studies, our customers can evaluate the risk of corrosion of the reinforcement and take early action to prevent, slowdown or even stop the corrosion process.
 Thanks to our data, the repairs can be localized and applied only to the required areas.

-The contamination map represents the electric conductance of the cover concrete in mS. It unveils the relative magnitude and the extent of the total chemical contamination as well as helps to identify waterproofing defects and potential water entry points.
-In a second step, the conductance measurement can be calibrated with the results from the chemical analysis performed on cores.
+The contamination map represents the electric conductance of the cover concrete in mS. It unveils the relative magnitude and the extent of the total chemical contamination.
+It helps to identify waterproofing defects and potential water entry points.
+A quantitative interpretation of the map can be obtained by calibrating the conductance with results from chemical analyses performed on cores.

 Corrosion risk map